Simplified Intents¶

 - Intent matching no longer depends on token inventory.

-- An intent only needs to specify which side of the exposure change the participant wants.
+- An intent only needs to specify the vector change Δe the participant wishes to accept.

-- Execution succeeds whenever both sides can absorb the exposure.
+- Execution succeeds whenever both sides can absorb the proposed vector change.

 The simplification comes from removing inventory constraints and reducing trades to symmetric exposure changes.